nienkebos/ExhibitionPlanner/README.md

 # Exhibition Planner
 This is an app to store information about planned exhibitions.
-In this planner an admin can The API is build with Rails, the front-end is made with ReactJS.
+This exhibition planner is build with React on a Rails backend.

 ## Database